 People are never going to let The Dating Game live down the fact that they once let a registered sex offender who later turned out to be a serial killer not only get on the show, but win the episode he was in.

-In-universe example in M*A*S*H, during an episode when Hot Lips demands a transfer from the 4077th, citing Hawkeye and Trapper's hijinks as one cause:
+In-universe example in MASH, during an episode when Hot Lips (whose nickname itself is an example) demands a transfer from the 4077th, citing Hawkeye and Trapper's hijinks as one cause: